pdf-raku/PDF-raku/README.md

  say $encoded.chars;
  ```

-## PDF::Storage::Serializer
+## Serialization

-Constructs AST for output by PDF::Writer.
+PDF::Storage::Serializer constructs AST for output by PDF::Writer.
 It can create full PDF bodies, or just changes for in-place incremental update to a PDF.

 In place edits are particularly effective for making small changes to large PDF's, when we can avoid loading large unmodified portions of the PDF.